dadorner-msft/activationws/README.md

 **Activate-Product.ps1 fails with "[Error] Product activation failed (3221549105)."**

 The field test results showed that this error occurs on devices that haven't been connected to the Internet for a while.
-Please deploy the [latest monthly rollup](https://www.catalog.update.microsoft.com/Search.aspx?q=2020-01%20Security%20Monthly%20Quality%20Rollup) to update the system components to finish up the activation.
+Please deploy the latest [Security Monthly Quality Rollup](https://www.catalog.update.microsoft.com/Search.aspx?q=2020-01%20Security%20Monthly%20Quality%20Rollup) to update the system components to finish up the activation.

 **Activate-Product.ps1 fails with "[Warning] The remote server returned an error: (500) Internal Server Error.**

 This is a "server-side" error, meaning that the ActivationWs web service couldn't acquire the Confirmation Id.
 Reasons include:
-- The ActivationWs web service couldn't connect to the Microsoft BatchActivation Service
+- The ActivationWs web service couldn't connect to the [required URL](#requirements)
 - No MAK activations are left on your product key
 - The specified WebServiceUrl is incorrect